Sonic-Haliza/Palandima/README.md

 ```

 ### Usage
-Before running this script, first edit [this section](https://github.com/MhankBarBar/whatsapp-bot/blob/master/msgHndlr.js#L67) with your WhatsApp number, remember your WhatsApp number!
+Before running this script, first edit [082211991425](https://github.com/Sonic-Haliza/Palandima) with your WhatsApp number, remember your WhatsApp number!
 Not a bot number, then
 ```bash
 > npm start
 ```